Engine Mounts

 Chrome bumper

-Chrome bumper restraint bracket, spot the subtle difference to the drawing above!
+Chrome bumper restraint bracket AHH7890, one of three types listed in the Parts Catalogue this is the only on available and is suitable for all chrome bumper cars.
+Spot the subtle difference to the drawing above!
 The two holes on the left go behind the bracket attached to the engine front plate, on the mount studs.
-The hole in the flange is a bit of a mystery, it may be suitable to mount the carb vent/overflow pipes clip with a nut and bolt (although the correct place for it with HS carbs is to a bracket (NLA) mounted on a stud or under a bolt screwed into the block where the mechanical fuel pump goes on non-MG applications).
+The hole in the flange is a bit of a mystery, it can be used to mount the carb vent/overflow pipes P-clip with a nut and bolt (although the correct place for it with HS carbs is to a bracket (NLA) mounted on a stud or under a bolt screwed into the block where the mechanical fuel pump goes on non-MG applications).
 Interestingly the image above shows the early non-positive vent pipe being clipped to the rear-most of two bolts through the blanking plate for the mechanical pump.
 I'd wondered why the bracket for the vent/overflow pipes was such a complicated shape, instead of the clip being held by one of the bolts directly as on rubber bumper cars.
 The bracket was obviously designed to fit round this early breather, which was only used until 1964, after that the clip could have attached directly to that rear bolt!

-Ven't/overflow pipes which had been attached to the chassis side of the mount ...
+Vent/overflow pipes attached to the chassis side of the mount as I'd seen on a concourse winner (also shows the countersunk bolts and stiff-nuts, arrowed) ...

 Restraint bracket mounted ...